 When we asked to fit the shirt before buying we were simply told ‘Don’t worry it’ll fit you well’.
 When Christiaan did try the shirt ‘in his size’ it was indeed too small, and we purchased a larger size.
 It seems such basic business etiquette to encourage someone to fit before buying, but then again this is retail so.

 #2 Other than the vague ‘Made in Turkey’ on the label there’s no solid information about the brand’s production.
-At a cursory glance I’d wager manufactured happened between at least two factories since:
+At a cursory glance I’d wager manufacturing happened between at least three factories since:

 #3 The branding is all over the place, which is one of my pet peeves.
 I mean, the entire concept of a brand is to make it simpler for consumers to identify your products.
 But we start off with some stylized waves featured on the packaging (though only the exterior packaging), their website and ads.

 Then move to a maple leaf stitched into the cuff during construction

 And then swiftly to a monogram, in black, likely added post manufacture.

 #4 I’m lumping a number of construction issues into one subtraction point, because to be honest this shirt is better made than many I’ve seen retailing lately.